mithesh06/mithesh06/README.md

 - **Blockchain Development:** Blockchain solutions using Solana, Rust.
 - **Data Visualization:** Expertise in creating informative and visually appealing charts, graphs, and dashboards to communicate insights effectively.
 - **Database Management:** Proficient in designing and managing databases, including relational databases (e.g., MySQL) and NoSQL databases (e.g., MongoDB).
-- **Blockchain Protocols:** Familiar with various blockchain protocols and consensus mechanisms, including proof of work (PoW) and proof of stake (PoS).
+- **Blockchain Protocols:** Familiar with various blockchain protocols and consensus mechanisms, including proof of work (PoW), proof of stake (PoS) and proof of coverage(PoC).

 ## Contact Me